nandhika03/myocardial-infraction-R/README.md

-# ❤️ Myocardial Infarction Complications Prediction - R Project
+## Myocardial Infarction Complications Prediction: Course Project MA5790 (Predictuve Modelling)

 I worked on this project as part of my **Predictive Modelling** course final project.
-This course was a game-changer for me, offering deep insights into R and the mathematics behind predictive algorithms. 💡
+This course was a game-changer for me, offering deep insights into R and the mathematics behind predictive models.
+I later went on to become the Teaching assistant for the same course in the Fall of 2025.

+#### Note: As this was a course project, all methods taught in the course were supposed to be executed and tested, hence the results did not matter.
 ---

 ## 🧠 Why This Project?